mikechen66/EfficientNet_TF2/README.md

 # EfficientNet_TF2

-The EfficientNet is effective to conduct the model scaling and balance network depth, width, and resolution for the better performance.
-The reserchers uniformly scales all dimensions of depth/width/resolution using a simple but highly effective compound coefficient.
+The EfficientNet effectively conducts the model scaling and balance network depth, width, and resolution for the better performance.
+The reserchers uniformly scales all dimensions by using a simple but effective compound coefficient.

 Based on the effectiveness of both MobileNets and ResNet, NasNet(neural architecture search) is uded to design a new baseline network and scale it up to obtain a family of models, called